smncd/galette/README.md

 This project is licensed under the BSD-3-Clause license - see the [LICENSE](./LICENSE) file for details.

-Galette's default templates uses [VanillaHTML by Bijan Fandey](https://github.com/fandeytech/VanillaHTML), licensed under the MIT license.
+Galette's default templates uses [Simple.CSS](https://github.com/kevquirk/simple.css), licensed under the MIT license.